surma/surma.dev/content/things/deep-copy.md

 const copy = JSON.parse(JSON.stringify(obj));
 ```

 The downside here is that you create a temporary, potentially big string just to pipe it back into a parser.
 Another downside is that this approach cannot deal with cyclic objects.
-And despite of what you might think, those can happen quite easily.
+And despite what you might think, those can happen quite easily.
 For example when you are building tree-like data structures where a node references its parent, and the parent in turn references its own children.

 ```js
 const x = {};